netdata/blog/content/posts/docker-monitoring-netdata.md

 <!--more-->

-With Docker container monitoring enabled, you get real-time, interactive charts showing key CPU, memory, disk I/O, and networking of entire containers.
+With Docker container monitoring enabled via cgroups, you get real-time, interactive charts showing key CPU, memory, disk I/O, and networking of entire containers.
 Plus, you can use other collectors to monitor the specific applications or services running _inside_ Docker containers.

 With these per-second metrics at your fingertips, you can get instant notifications about outages, performance hiccups, or excessive resource usage, visually identify the anomaly, and fix the root cause faster.